Defeating Facial Tracking: Red Team vs Blue Team

 # No real person associated with biometric capture

-Facial recognition verifies face looks human and age-appropriate.
-Doesn't verify face corresponds to real human who created account.
-Generated faces are photorealistic, can be animated naturally, pass all liveness checks.
+Facial recognition verifies that a face looks human and age-appropriate.
+It does not verify that the face corresponds to a real human who created the account.
+Generated faces are photorealistic, can be animated naturally, and pass all liveness checks.
+Defeating this requires GAN-detection algorithms checking for generation artifacts.
+Active research area.
+No production deployment yet.

 Blue Team: Defending Against Facial Recognition Bypass